 If you invested in an annuity and realized that you will never see any gains or you have suffered massive losses due to an annuity investment, you may be able to file a complaint with the Financial Industry Regulatory Authority (FINRA) seeking full recovery of your losses.

 We understand that you may be intimidated by the thought of moving forward with arbitration proceedings.
-But when you have an experienced annuity fraud lawyer at Wolper Law Firm on your side, your chances of winning in arbitration may be significantly increased.
+But when you have an experienced annuity fraud lawyer at Wolper Law Firm, P.A. on your side, your chances of winning in arbitration may be significantly increased.

 What Are Annuities?